staff0rd/staff0rd/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working at [Telstra Purple](https://twitter.com/TelstraPurple)
+- 🔭 I’m currently working at Kahoot!
-- 🕹 I’m currently playing Crusader Kings 3, but I was playing [Bubble Bobble](https://staffordwilliams.com/bubble-bobble)
+- 🕹 I’m currently playing Dota 2
 - 📫 How to reach me: [staffordwilliams.com](https://staffordwilliams.com/about)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i like shoes